 A Power of Appointment is a type of power that the grantor of a trust confers to another person (the “Power Holder”).
 A Power of Appointment allows the Power Holder to direct the distribution of property to any person or entity subject to the terms and conditions specified in the trust’s documents.
 The Power of Appointment can be general or limited, but we will not delve into the differences in this paper as the distinction does not affect ownership of QSF trust assets.

-In a well-constructed QSF trust, only the trustee will have a Power of Appointment, thereby allowing the trustee, in its sole authority and absolute discretion, to vest beneficial rights in claimants to trust assets.
+In a well-constructed Qualified Settlement Fund, only the trustee will have a Power of Appointment, thereby allowing the trustee, in its sole authority and absolute discretion, to vest beneficial rights in claimants to trust assets.

 QSF trust language here again provides clarity: